 The Cat Fanciers’ Association breed standard for the Turkish Van defines what the Van pattern is.
 The cat’s body should be chalk white (due to the presence of the piebald gene – also called the white spotting gene) with an inverted V pattern around the ears and forehead and a coloured tail.
 The colours for the inverted V pattern and the tail are red (orange) black, blue (dilute black), cream (dilute red?).
 The colours can be solid or tabby.
 The association allows some dark spots on the chalk white body but prefer an all-white, clean looking body.
 The original colouring of the extremities was auburn (dark ginger) but breeding has added other color forms.

 It is the coat that adorns the Turkish Van cat according to the largest cat association in the world.
 The Van pattern is what distinguishes the Turkish Van from other cat breeds.
 Sometimes people refer to the ‘Van Cat’ which is a shortened name for the Turkish Van.
 In Turkey it is called the ‘Van Kedi’.

 The location of the origin of the Van pattern does seem to be centered around eastern Turkey but it spreads out substantially over many of the countries surrounding the Mediterranean Sea especially to the east and south.

 That is my impression.
 It is not based on science and neither does the information come out of a book or website.
 It is simply what seems to be the case to me.
 I am happy to be corrected.
 Note: the pattern is not limited to this area.
 It just seems to be more common in this area.

 I don’t think you will find any text or maps about where you are most likely to see Van patterned cats, namely: to eastern and southern Mediterranean – i.e. North Africa.
-This poor map, below, that I have made indicates where I believe you are most likely to see the Van pattern.
+The map, below, that I have made indicates where I believe you are most likely to see the Van pattern.